bblodfon/gitsbe-model-analysis/docs/cascade/fit-perf-ags/index.md

 :::{.orange-box}
 The dataset with the simulation results (`fit-vs-performance-results-bliss.tar.gz` file) is on [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3970857.svg)](https://doi.org/10.5281/zenodo.3970857).
-With the code below you can load this data (but I have stored the data `tibble` for convenience):
 :::

+With the code below you can load this data (I have stored it in a `tibble` for convenience):

 ```r
 # random proliferative results